Falls City Glass Company, Louisville Kentucky (1884-1892)

 Base of F.C.G.Co.
 (Falls City Glass Company) pumpkinseed whiskey flask

-Their product most well-known to collectors would probably be the wax sealer fruit jar which is extremely scarce in a vibrant cobalt blue glass.
-The typical aqua examples are relatively common and are still occasionally found at antique shops in Louisville and the surrounding region.
-Over a dozen slightly different jar mold varieties are known, some with mold numbers on the base, or with the initials interspersed in a “W” or cross-hatched lines.
-Examples are also found in a range of ambers and greens.
+The typical aqua wax sealer jar examples are relatively common and are still occasionally found at antique shops in Louisville and the surrounding region.
+About a dozen slightly different jar mold varieties are known, some with mold numbers on the base, or with the initials interspersed in a “W” or cross-hatched lines.
+The F.C.G.Co. wax sealer jars are also rarely found in shades of true green, as well as amber, a near yellow, citron,

 Left to right: JOSEPH GOLDBACH / PORPOISE OIL DRESSING / LOUISVILLE,KY. (shoe/leather dressing); Wax sealer type fruit jar; Worcestershire Sauce bottle, all marked F.C.G.CO. on base.